Language: EN

 What are and how to use functions in C#

-Functions are a fundamental part of programming, as they allow you to divide the code into smaller, more manageable units.
-This makes it easier to understand, maintain, and debug the software.
+Functions are a fundamental part of programming, as they allow dividing the code into smaller, more manageable units (this facilitates understanding, maintenance, and debugging of software).

 Functions in C# can take zero or more parameters as input, perform calculations or manipulations based on those parameters, and return an optional result as output.